Management Approaches

 Community Engagement

 Doe Run operates with the consent of the community.
 We recognize the importance of their goodwill and the responsibility we have to operate safely, economically, soundly and in an environmentally sustainable manner.
-Our local communities expect us to be a fair and responsible community member that provides jobs at a fair rate, sources materials from local vendors where possible, supports community organizations, and includes their concerns in our decision-making process.
+Our local communities expect us to be a fair and responsible community member.
+We demonstrate this in part by including the concerns of the community in our decision-making process.
+When we honor our commitments, we build trust with our stakeholders, including those in the communities in which we operate.

 When we developed our Sustainability Principles, it was important to us that we address being a good neighbor, specifically: